Back to top

 Q: What do I do if I want to request a RWL?

-If you want to request a RWL for the upcoming school year, you need to complete the Request for Leave Informed K-12 form.
+A: If you want to request a RWL for the upcoming school year, you need to complete a Request for Leave Informed K-12 form.
 You should request your reduced workload prior to April 15th.